CeeDeeBee/shopify-webdev-challenge/README.md

 - Persist nominations locally across page loads
 - Banner display when the user has reached five nominations
 - Sharable nominations using a custom link
+- Custom design inspired by the Shopify.com home page

 ## Stack